kdadabhoy/to-9km-and-beyond/README.md

 	evalulateFunction() takes in one functions and the x coord to eval it at

-	functionIntersection() takes in two functions in the for of vectors.
+	functionIntersection() takes in two functions in the form of vectors.
 		ASSUMES 1000 steps if you use the form where you don't specify The function also takes in the domain (xmin and xmax) that you want to check intersections for.
 		The function then returns the x-cords where the curves intersect The function returns an empty vector if there is no intersections

-	maxDistBetweenFunctions() takes in two functions in the for of vectors.
+	maxDistBetweenFunctions() takes in two functions in the form of vectors.
 		ASSUMES 1000 steps if you use the form where you don't specify The function also takes in the domain (xmin and xmax) The function then returns a vector with the first element being the x-cord of maxDistance